WICG/fenced-frame/explainer/process_isolation.md

 *   Any special process isolation logic for fenced frames will not be part of the initial launch but will be added eventually.
-*   Fenced frames are always in a separate browsing instance (browsing context group).
+*   Fenced frames are always in a separate browsing instance (browsing context group) in the eventual MPArch architecture (and not in the interim shadowDOM architecture, since fenced frames will be based off on iframes).
 *   Being in the same process as another frame implies it is possible for either frame to look into the data held by the other (see [spectre](https://spectreattack.com/)).
 *   Presence of arbitrary code execution in the renderer process of either the fenced frame or the embedding page can lead to information sharing between the 2 contexts and guarding against these attacks helps enforce the privacy guarantees of fenced frames, which is that the embedding context and fenced frames should not be able to look into each others’ data
 *   The severity given in each of the sections below is roughly based on the [guidelines](https://chromium.googlesource.com/chromium/src/+/refs/heads/main/docs/security/severity-guidelines.md) here.